waikereru/waikereru.github.io/_pages/future.md

 Waikereru is close to Gisborne City, an ideal site for educational programmes.

 The **[Longbush Ecological Trust](/team/)**, which is responsible for the restoration of both Longbush Reserve and Waikereru, has been set up to manage and restore the covenanted areas.
-A [Management Plan](/assets/documents/LongbushAndWaikereruManagementPlan.pdf) has been produced outlining future opportunities for the conservation of Longbush Reserve and Waikereru.
+A <a href="/assets/documents/LongbushAndWaikereruManagementPlan.pdf" download>Management Plan</a> has been produced outlining future opportunities for the conservation of Longbush Reserve and Waikereru.

-Medium-term initiatives include [Make Longbush Longer](/assets/documents/MakeLongbushLonger.pdf), a community project to restore bush to the banks of the Waimatā River; and Guardians of the Waimatā, a community network which aims to restore the waters feeding the Waimatā to their original state, with clear, slow-flowing streams and ponds, full of life and indigenous freshwater species.
+Medium-term initiatives include <a href="/assets/documents/MakeLongbushLonger.pdf" download>Make Longbush Longer</a>, a community project to restore bush to the banks of the Waimatā River; and Guardians of the Waimatā, a community network which aims to restore the waters feeding the Waimatā to their original state, with clear, slow-flowing streams and ponds, full of life and indigenous freshwater species.

 {% include figure image_path="/assets/images/river/river-source-preview.jpg" caption="Photo by Malcolm Rutherford" %}

 ## A five year plan for Waikereru

-[A five year plan for the Ecosanctuary](/assets/documents/LongbushFiveYearPlan.pdf) until 2019, the 250th anniversary of the first meetings between Maori and Europeans at the mouth of the Waimatā River.
+<a href="/assets/documents/LongbushFiveYearPlan.pdf" download>A five year plan for the Ecosanctuary</a> until 2019, the 250th anniversary of the first meetings between Maori and Europeans at the mouth of the Waimatā River.